nap2000/docs/fieldTask-using.rst

 If you have a lot of forms on your phone then it may be hard to find the one you want to open.
 However you can use "search" or "order by" to make the survey form easier to find.
 These buttone are circled in the image below.

+**Search**.
+When you type some characters into the search bar, only those survey forms that contain that sequence of characters in their name are shown.

 .. figure::  _images/ftSearch.jpg
    :align:   center
    :alt:     Use "order by" or "search" to find the form you want